 I booked a roomette which meant that I had a small cabin to myself with two seats that transform into a bed, as well as a fold-down bed above.
 So it’s quite comfortable enough for two people.

 As luck would have it, my room was upstairs and on the left side of the sleeper car.
-One of the crew told me that the heading to California this was the best side to be on going through the mountains.
+One of the crew told me that when heading to California, this was the best side to be on going through the mountains.
 He was right, the views were spectacular.

 Food on board was really good.
 Surprisingly good.
 When you book a sleeper car ticket, either a room or a roomette, all of your meals are included in the price.
 During the meals I got to sit with lots of different people and meet all sorts of folks doing the trip for all kinds of different reasons.
 That was really fun and I met some really lovely people.